frozenpandaman/splatnet2statink/README.md

 If you wish to access the SplatNet site from your computer rather than via the phone app, navigate to [https://app.splatoon2.nintendo.net/home](https://app.splatoon2.nintendo.net/home) (it should show a forbidden error).
 Use a cookie editor (such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) for Chrome) to edit the `iksm_session` cookie to be the same value as `cookie` in `config.txt` (generated after running the script for the first time), and refresh the page.

-*Splatoon 2* stage rotation information and current SplatNet gear are viewable at [https://splatoon2.ink/](https://splatoon2.ink/).
+*Splatoon 2* stage rotation information (including Salmon Run) and current SplatNet gear are viewable at [https://splatoon2.ink/](https://splatoon2.ink/).

 ## License